woojinko/woojinko.github.io/_pages/Home.md

 I advocate strongly for **labor rights**.
 I currently organize for **Cornell's Graduate Student Union**.

-I am **neurodivergent**.
-My **cyclothymia** (mood disorder) manifests itself in frequent depressive episodes beyond my control.
-I self-identify with **autism spectrum disorder** (ASD).
-With the help of therapy, medication, and time, I have found ways to situationally mask many of my ASD symptoms.
-I acknowledge that this gives me a great deal of **privilege** relative to many other autistic folks, especially in social and work settings.
-Meanwhile, I continue to deal regularly with symptoms of **co-morbid depression, anxiety, and chronic pain**.
+I identify with **neurodivergence**.
+My **cyclothymia** (mood disorder) manifests itself in cyclical episodes of depression and hypomania, usually beyond my control.
+I also self-identify with **autism spectrum disorder** (ASD).
+Through years of therapy, medication, and self-reflection, I have found ways to mask many of my autism-related social behaviors situationally.
+I acknowledge that this gives me a great deal of **privilege relative to many other autistic folks**, especially in work environments and other social settings that lack thoughtful accommodations.
+Meanwhile, I continue to regularly deal with co-morbid symptoms of **depression, anxiety, and chronic pain**; masking as neurotypical often intensifies these symptoms for me over time.

 I feel pretty **gender-fluid** nowadays.
 In my explorations of gender identity and expression, I have found that I can take things slowly, at my own pace, without feeling much gender dysphoria.
-I acknowledge that this also gives me a great deal of **privilege**, relative to many trans / nonbinary folks, since I can easily express as a cisgender man in preparation for potentially hostile environments to avoid microaggressions, abuse, etc.
+I acknowledge that this also gives me a great deal of **privilege relative to many trans / nonbinary folks**, since I can easily express as a cisgender man in unsafe environments to avoid microaggressions, abuse, etc.

 ## Academic